Iqbal Mohammad Khan

-Iqbal Mohammad Khan was the Nawab of Palanpur from 1957 until his death in 2010.
+Iqbal Mohammad Khan (8 June 1917 – 6 September 2010) was Nawab of Palanpur from 20 May 1957 until his death in 2010.

-Early life and family
+Early life, family, and education

 He was born on 8 June 1917 to Taley Mohammad Khan and his wife Sukhan Bai.
+He was educated at home.
 He married Maqbul Jehan and had two sons and one daughter, namely Muzaffar Muhammed Khan, Yusuf Khan, and Rafat Begum.
 He served as president of the State Cabinet of Palanpur from 1945 to 1948 and of the Tagore Education Society of Bombay.

 Reign

 Upon the death of his father, he ascended the throne of Palanpur on 20 May 1957.
 His succession to the title, rank, and dignity of his deceased father was accordingly recognised by the Government of India, but on 6 September 1970, the President of India, exercising the powers vested in him under Article 366(22) of the Constitution of India, derecognized him as the ruler of Palanpur.

 Later life

 He served as director of Rohit Pulp and Paper Mills Ltd, Bombay Mercantile Co operative Bank Limited, and Maktaba Jamia Ltd, and as president of Bombay City Urdu Education Society, Bharatiya Natya Sangh, and Institut International du Théâtre.